Export Photoshop Layers Easily With Cut&Slice Me

 To use the Cut&Slice Me plugin, you need at least Adobe Photoshop CS6/CC installed on your machine.
 Download the plugin (and the sample PSD file that we’ll be working on later).

-Once your download has finished, double click the CutAndSliceMe.zxp file and installation will automatically begin by Adobe Extension Manager.
-Follow the instructions and restart your Photoshop if it is already open.
+Once your download has finished, double-click the CutAndSliceMe.zxp file, and the installation will automatically begin by Adobe Extension Manager.
+Follow the instructions, and restart Photoshop if it is already open.

-To make the plugin visible in your Photoshop right panel, simply go to Window > Extensions > Cut and Slice me.
+To make the plugin visible in your Photoshop right panel, go to Window > Extensions > Cut and Slice Me.

 Getting Started

-Cut&Slice Me is easy to use, but you have to do a bit of work first to make sure the plugin works efficiently during cutting and slicing.
+Cut&Slice Me is straightforward to use, but you need to do some setup to ensure the plugin works efficiently during cutting and slicing.

-First, you have to organize your layer objects into folders as Cut&Slice Me checks only group names.
-You also need to add the “@” symbol at the end of the layer group name you want to export.
+First, organize your layer objects into folders, as Cut&Slice Me only checks group names.
+You also need to add an “@” symbol at the end of the layer group name you want to export.

 Slicing Defined Size

-All unnecessary transparent pixels are removed in the exporting process.
-To keep the exported file in your desired size:
+All unnecessary transparent pixels are removed during the exporting process.
+To keep the exported file at your desired size:

-3. Place this shape at the very top of the group, so it will tell the plugin the area size you wish to export in.
-Lastly, name the shape “#”.
+- Place this shape at the very top of the group to define the export area size.
+Finally, name the shape “#”.

 Different State Asset

-2. Inside the group button, create another group containing button states and name them according to the states.
-The group state names should be as follows:
+- Inside the button group, create another group containing button states and name them accordingly.
+State names should include:

 Using Cut&Slice Me

-Now let’s look at how Cut@Slice Me can help you with your designs.
-As mentioned earlier, we’ll be using the sample PSD design file from the Cut&Slice Me homepage.
+Let’s see how Cut&Slice Me can assist with your designs.
+We’ll use the sample PSD design file from the Cut&Slice Me homepage.

-As mentioned before, currently Cut&Slice Me lets you export to iPhone, Android and Web.
-You can choose to slice all assets, subgroups, or selected layers.
-Slice and export the sample design to iPhone.
+As mentioned earlier, Cut&Slice Me lets you export to iPhone, Android, and the Web.
+You can slice all assets, subgroups, or selected layers.
+Let’s slice and export the sample design for iPhone.

-After the exporting process is finished, you will find the result files are located in the original PSD file location (see image).
+After the exporting process finishes, you’ll find the result files are located in the original PSD file location (see image).

-So far, I assume you have a solid understanding of how the plugin works already.
-So, let’s try using the plugin with another design.
+Now that you have a solid understanding of how the plugin works, let’s try using it with another design.

-For simplicity’s sake, we’ll only use half of the design for exporting.
-The following screenshot is a comparison of how the layers are structured before and after they are ready for use.
+For simplicity, we’ll only use half of the design for exporting.
+The following screenshot compares the layer structure before and after preparing them for export.

-On the left (in red) are the original layers.
-After rearranging and renaming the layers’ states, we arrive at what is on the right (in blue).
+On the left (in red) are the original layers, and after rearranging and renaming them, we arrive at what’s on the right (in blue).

-As the design template will be used for the web, in the plugin panel, choose the device mode for desktop (monitor icon).
-Hit Cut All assets.
+As the template is for the web, choose the device mode for desktop (monitor icon) in the plugin panel.
+Then, hit Cut All Assets.

-Now, the defined asset had been sliced successfully, like so.
+Now, the defined asset has been sliced successfully, as shown below.

-Note that, if you are slicing your own design, you need to have it in the highest resolution since final images are for xhdpi in Android and retina in Apple devices.
-This plugin carries out the full resolution of the design then scales it down for export into different sizes.
+If slicing your own design, ensure it’s in the highest resolution, as final images are for XHDPI on Android and Retina on Apple devices.
+The plugin maintains the full resolution, then scales it down for export into different sizes.

 Conclusion